vicentinileonardo/DWT-SVD-digital-watermarking/README.md

 + `roc_howimetyourmark.py` - contains the source code for calculating the ROC curves of the detection algorithm
 <br><br>
 + `ROC.png` - contains an example of a ROC curve
-+ `howimetyourmark.npy` - contains the watermark (1024 bit length)
-+ `csf.csv` - contains generic values used to compute the WPSNR metric
++ `csf.csv` - contains generic values
-+ `utilities folder` - contains original and watermaked images used during the challenge
++ `utilities folder` - contains original and watermaked images used during the challenge, a `.csv` file used to compute the WPSNR metric and the watermark assigned to our group and
 + `sample_images` - contains sample images used to compute the ROC curves
 + `test_images` - contains images used to test the detection algorithms
 + `attacked_images` - contains attacked images starting from other groups' watermarked images
 + `howimetyourmark.pdf` - contains the presentation of the group with the final outcomes